Home » Environment » Elephant Reserves in India

 3. African Bush Elephant

 The Asian elephant consists of three subspecies: Indian, Sumatran, and Sri Lankan elephants.
 Among these, the Indian elephant has the largest range and makes up the majority of Asia’s elephant population.
-India alone harbors nearly 55% of the global population of Asian elephants.
-According to the 2017 census, there are approximately 27,312 wild elephants in India, spread across 32 designated elephant reserves, covering around 65,270 square kilometers of forest.
+India alone harbours nearly 55% of the global population of Asian elephants.
+According to the 2017 census, there are approximately 27,312 wild elephants in India, spread across 32 designated elephant reserves, covering around 65,270 square kilometres of forest.

 Read about: Tiger Reserves in India